isc-projects/kea/doc/sphinx/arm/stats.rst

 ------------------------------------------

-The ``statistic-sample-count-set`` command sets size based limit for collecting samples for given statistic.
+The ``statistic-sample-count-set`` command sets size based limit for collecting samples for a given statistic.
 An example command may look like this:

 ::